S4b1n3/MovingPlanes/README.md

  - Left and right directionnal arrows to change the direction
  - A and Q to change the speed
  - Up and Down directionnal arrows to change the height

+To do : deploy it on a server so many students can work together